-- 1. Submission to or rejection of such conduct is either an explicit or implicit term or condition of an individual's employment or advancement in employment, evaluation of academic work or advancement in an academic program, or basis for participation in any aspect of an Academy program or activity, including shipboard training (quid pro quo); - 2.
-Submission to or rejection of such conduct by an individual is used as a basis for decisions affecting the individual (quid pro quo); or - 3.
-Such conduct has the purpose or effect of unreasonably interfering with an individual's learning, working, or living environment; in other words, it is sufficiently severe, pervasive, or persistent as to create an intimidating, hostile, or offensive learning, working, or living environment under both an objective-a reasonable person's view-and subjective-the Complainant's view-standard (hostile environment).

-Examples of Sexual Harassment include, but are not limited to, the following behaviors:

-- Verbal conduct such as epithets, derogatory or off-color jokes or comments of a sexual nature, slurs or unwanted sexual advances, invitations, or comments, discussing sexual activities, commenting on physical attributes, using demeaning names, or using crude language; - Visual conduct such as derogatory or sexually oriented posters, photography, cartoons, drawings, or gestures, or exposing oneself; - Physical conduct such as unwanted or unnecessary touching, the blocking of voluntary movement, or interfering with a person's work due to the refusal of sexual advances or a person's sexual orientation; - Threats and demands to submit to sexual requests as a condition of continued employment or to avoid discipline; and - Rewards and offers of employment benefits in return for sexual favors.
+- O Submission to or rejection of such conduct is either an explicit or implicit term or condition of an individual's employment or advancement in employment, evaluation of academic work or advancement in an academic program, or basis for participation in any aspect of an Academy program or activity, including shipboard training (quid pro quo); - O Submission to or rejection of such conduct by an individual is used as a basis for decisions affecting the individual (quid pro quo); or - O Such conduct has the purpose or effect of unreasonably interfering with an individual's learning, working, or living environment; in other words, it is sufficiently severe, pervasive, or persistent as to create an intimidating, hostile, or offensive learning, working, or living environment under both an objective-a reasonable person's view-and subjective-the Complainant's view-standard (hostile environment). - o Examples of Sexual Harassment include, but are not limited to, the following behaviors: - Verbal conduct such as epithets, derogatory or off-color jokes or comments of a sexual nature, slurs or unwanted sexual advances, invitations, or comments, discussing sexual activities, commenting on physical attributes, using demeaning names, or using crude language;

-- 4. Gender-Based Harassment includes harassment based on gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature.
-Examples of sexual or gender-based harassment include, but are not limited to, the following: - a) Unwanted flirtation, advances or propositions of a sexual nature; - b) Verbal conduct, including lewd or sexually suggestive comments, jokes, or innuendos, or unwelcome comments about an individual's sexual orientation or gender identity; - c) Written conduct, including letters, notes, or electronic communications containing comments, words, jokes, or images that are lewd or sexually suggestive, or relate in an unwelcome manner to an individual's sexual orientation or gender identity.
+- Visual conduct such as derogatory or sexually oriented posters, photography, cartoons, drawings, or gestures, or exposing oneself; - Physical conduct such as unwanted or unnecessary touching, the blocking of voluntary movement, or interfering with a person's work due to the refusal of sexual advances or a person's sexual orientation; - Threats and demands to submit to sexual requests as a condition of continued employment or to avoid discipline; and - Rewards and offers of employment benefits in return for sexual favors. - Harassment based on sex type or sexual orientation, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature.
+Examples of sex type or sexual orientation-based harassment include, but are not limited to, the following: - Unwanted flirtation, advances, or propositions of a sexual nature; - Verbal conduct, including lewd or sexually suggestive comments, jokes, or innuendos, or unwelcome comments about an individual's sex type or sexual orientation; - Written conduct, including letters, notes, or electronic communications containing comments, words, jokes, or images that are lewd or sexually suggestive, or relate in an unwelcome manner to an individual's sex type or sexual orientation.